asrenninger/philamonitor/documentation/exploration.md

 We can also show how visitation is change across time by tracking footfall across brands.
-Notice in this animation that dollar stores rise gradually throughout the year, an expected change as residents both need more home goods and need to save money.
+Notice in this animation that dollar stores rise gradually throughout the year, an expected change as residents both need more home goods and need to save money; another important shift is away from non-essential retail towards essential businesses like pharmacies.
+Starbucks and Wawa occupy top spots for the first several weeks of the year but when the shelter-in-place order sets in, patronage immediately collapses and they are replaced in the ranks essential shops RiteAid and ShopRite.

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/bars.gif)